mocquin/quickstarts/git.md

-git revert SHA : apply reverse effect of commit SHA (and places it in a new commit) git revert : apply reverse of last commit (and place it in a new commit) git revert –e == git revert –edit == git revert : open text editor to add message to revert commit git rever –no-edit : add no message to revert git revert –n –no-commit : apply reverse commit only to cwd and index, but not in a commit git revert master~5..master~2 : revert all commits from ~5 to ~2 included.
+git revert SHA : apply reverse effect of commit SHA (and places it in a new commit) git revert : apply reverse of last commit (and place it in a new commit) git revert –e == git revert –edit == git revert : open text editor to add message to revert commit git revert HEAD^ : create a new that's the inverse of the last commit before HEAD (second-to-last) git rever –no-edit : add no message to revert git revert –n –no-commit : apply reverse commit only to cwd and index, but not in a commit git revert master~5..master~2 : revert all commits from ~5 to ~2 included.